LuisBalsa/LuisBalsa/README.md

 - Map rendering and collision detection.
 - Character movement mechanics, including player controls and enemy behavior.
 - Bonus features such as Eric_Trump mode, where enemies actively pursue the player character.

+#### Project Achievements
+The project achieved the maximum score of 125, demonstrating the successful implementation of all required features and meeting project objectives.

 ## Contact Information